 Information for parents and students

-1. Is the organisation or club recognised by local authority schools ?
+Is the club recognised by local authority schools

 also run after school clubs, which can only be run by qualified and established professionals.